mrofisr/mrofisr/README.md

 ## Hi Folks 👋

-I'm Muhammad **Abdur Rofi** Maulidin, a devops engineer with a passion for Automation, Cloud Computing, Kubernetes, and Containerized.
+I'm Muhammad **Abdur Rofi** Maulidin, a DevOps Engineer with a passion for Automation, Cloud Computing, Kubernetes, and Containerized.

 ### Get in touch:
 - ✈️ Telegram: [@mrofisr](https://t.me/@mrofisr)